abstractionLevel/todo-list/README.md

 # ToDo List App

-This project is a simple ToDo List app built with [technology/framework].
+This project is a simple ToDo List app built with eletron.
 The app allows users to manage lists of tasks in an intuitive and straightforward way.

 ## Key Features